CHECKING / SAVINGS

 The Takeaway

-Even though they serve you in just about the same way, the difference between credit union share accounts and bank savings accounts goes far beyond branding.
+Even though they serve you in just about the same way, the differences between credit union share accounts and bank savings accounts go far beyond branding.
 Credit unions use different language to remind you of the role you play in being a member, which is great because being a member of a credit union has a lot of benefits.

 Learn More About Becoming a Credit Union Member